ionides/531w22/syllabus.md

 A pdf is available using the UM Library's Springer subscription.
 An updated pdf is available free from [David Stoffer's website](http://www.stat.pitt.edu/stoffer/tsa4/tsa4.pdf)

-Pre-requisites:
+Recommended pre-requisites:

 * Theoretical and applied statistics.
-STATS 500 and concurrent enrollment in STATS 511, or equivalent.
+STATS 500 and prior or concurrent enrollment in STATS 511, or equivalent.
 STATS 413 and STATS 426 is sufficient in conjunction with a strong math and computing background.
 For review, see "Mathematical Statistics and Data Analysis" by J. A. Rice.

 * Linear algebra.
 A certain amount of basic linear algebra will be required.
 For review, see [www.sosmath.com/matrix/matrix.html](http://www.sosmath.com/matrix/matrix.html).

+Statistical computing background:

-* R programming.
-There is no formal R prerequisite, but we will be working with R extensively and so you should allow extra time for this course if you are new to R programming.
+* We carry out data analysis using R. There is no formal R prerequisite, but we will be working with R extensively and so you should allow extra time for this course if you are new to R programming.
 Come to chat and we can make a plan for learning R in the context of your computational background.

 -----------